aliyun/alibabacloud-api-jetbrains-toolkit/README.md

       a default empty configuration.

-* **Product Explorer** A tree-view of cloud products.
-Clicking on a cloud product can navigate you to the corresponding API list.
+* **Product Explorer** A tree-view of cloud products with search: Quickly navigate you to the corresponding products or APIs.
+You can refresh the product list or API detail page by clicking the refresh button in the window toolbar.

 * **API Document View** Clicking on an API can navigate you to a new tab which displays the corresponding API document, including descriptions, request parameters, response parameters and error codes.

+* **API Debug (Beta)** Support convenient API debugging within the IDE against the parameter list, and also offers a "Go Debug" button for seamless transition to debug in browser.

 * More features are under development, please stay tuned.